CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 Preserve the Original File Created and Modified Dates.

-Change Conditions: Disable to not preserve creation and modified dates of migrated files.
+Change Conditions: If disabled the creation and modified dates will not be migrated.

 ### Provision Sites <a name="provsites"></a>
 {: .no_toc }